hraban/lush/README.md

     cd c:\go3d\src\github.com\hraban\lush
     gulp

-## Lush on Linux
+## Lush on Linux or Mac OS X

-Installing Lush on Linux is only possible from source.
+Installing Lush on Linux or Mac OS X is only possible from source.

 For this, you will need node.js and go.

+(Note: if you don't regularly use go, you may not have a `GOPATH` set up.
+Do something like this: `echo 'export GOPATH="$HOME"/gopath' >> ~/.bashrc; mkdir -p $GOPATH` and restart your shell before continuing these instructions.)

 Download and install: